 Both metronidazole and tinidazole work very well, and generally they’re equally safe, but doctors typically suggest metronidazole first.
 It’s rare that metronidazole doesn’t get the job done, but if it fails, then you may get tinidazole.

 With either drug, you’ll need to avoid drinking alcohol for a short period.
-With metronidazole, you’ll need to avoid drinking for 24 hours after taking the last dose.
-With tinidazole, you’ll need to wait 72 hours after your last dose.
+You’ll need to avoid drinking while you are taking the drug and for at least 3 days after taking the last dose.
 If you do drink alcohol, you may experience severe nausea and vomiting.

 How Long Do They Take to Work?